On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities

 The term ``maximal" is similarly subject to interpretation, depending upon the metric regularity class of interest.
-The metric's being $C^2$, time-orientable, and perhaps satisfying a causality condition are common physical invocations, though PDE approaches to IVP formulations lend themselves to weakening the $C^2$ condition to only requiring that the Christoffel symbols be in $L^2_\text{loc}$.
-Note that maximality is required for the condition to be meaningful, as it is needed to ensure that singular neighborhoods contain all relevant data-- clearly the definitions cannot identify singular behavior which has simply been omitted from the spacetime by fiat (e.g., considering $M$ to be only the region $r > m$ in Schwarzschild).
+The metric's being $C^2$, time-orientable, and satisfying a causality condition are common physical invocations, though PDE approaches to IVP formulations lend themselves to weakening the $C^2$ condition to only requiring that the Christoffel symbols be in $L^2_\text{loc}$.
+Note that maximality is required for the claim to be meaningful, as it ensures that singular neighborhoods contain all relevant data-- clearly they cannot identify singular behavior which has been omitted from the spacetime by fiat (e.g., considering $M$ to be the region $r > m$ in Schwarzschild).
 One might assume something akin to strong cosmic censorship as a hypothesis to trivialize this condition.

-``Physically admissible" here should be taken as the substitute for the restriction of one's matter fields.
-It may well be that the conjecture cannot be proven true without taking this phrase to mean that the spacetime is a solution of Einstein's equation with a particular set of matter fields, but since it is unclear what the full suite of physical matter fields should be, it is desirable to have a formulation of the conjecture which can be approached without such a constraint.
-To that effect, one might take ``physically admissible" to simply mean that the spacetime's Einstein tensor satisfies, say, the dominant energy condition.
+``Physically admissible", also a standard fudge factor in cosmic censorship, should be taken as a substitute for the ad hoc restriction that one's matter fields admit a nice PDE description, with the hope being that, say, the dominant energy condition is all that is needed.
+It may well be that the conjecture cannot be proven true without taking this phrase to mean that the spacetime is a solution of Einstein's equation with a particular set of matter fields, but since it is unclear what the full suite of physical matter fields should be, it is desirable to have a formulation of the conjecture which at least allows for the possibility that this is not required.